devadeka/zd_tickets_fe/README.md

 # Zendesk FAQs

 ## Task
 Create an application that will list all available articles for the user to select and view in detail.
-The [front end](https://github.com/devadeka/zd_tickets_fe) application will need to talk to a [proxy API](https://github.com/devadeka/zd_tickets_be) that caches data from Zendesk's FAQs API for an hour.
+The [frontend](https://github.com/devadeka/zd_tickets_fe) application will need to talk to a [proxy API](https://github.com/devadeka/zd_tickets_be) that caches data from Zendesk's FAQs API for an hour.

 Ensure the backend is running before the frontend.

-The finished product can be viewed on [Zendesk FAQs](https://agitated-varahamihira-3662cf.netlify.com/).
+The finished product can be viewed on [Zendesk FAQs](https://agitated-varahamihira-3662cf.netlify.com/) and can also be installed from npm as a [react component](https://www.npmjs.com/package/zd_faqs).
 This skips the proxy API and connects directly to Zendesk's FAQs API.

 ## Technology Used
 The application was developed on `Ubuntu 18.04`